oscarlopezdev/Passage-TalentLift/README.md

 Python >= 3.8.9

 ### Unit tests
-Run all the test, execute the folowing in the terminal:
+Run all the tests, execute the following in the terminal:
 ```
 python -m unittest discover backend/tests
 ```

 ## Frontend
-You can access the folowing Link:
+You can access the following Link:<br>
 Or locally you can pull the repo and open the `frontend/index.html` in your browser.